Lust: In religion

 Religions tend to draw a distinction between passion and lust by further categorizing lust as an immoral desire and passion as morally accepted.

 Lust is defined as immoral because its object or action of affection is improperly ordered according to natural law and/or the appetite for the particular object (eg sexual desire) is governing the person's will and intellect rather than the will and intellect governing the appetite for that object.

-Whereas passion, regardless of its strength, is maintained to be something God-given and moral, because the purpose, actions and intentions behind it are benevolent and ordered toward creation, while also being governed by the person's intellect and will.
+Conversely, passion, regardless of its strength, is maintained to be something God-given and moral, because the purpose, actions and intentions behind it are benevolent and ordered toward creation, while also being governed by the person's intellect and will.
 A primary school of thought on this is Thomism, which speaks on the intellect, will and appetite, and draws from principles defined by Aristotle.
 However, the exact definitions assigned to what is morally definite and ordered toward creation depend on the religion.
 For example, religions based in pantheism and theism will differ on what is moral according to the nature of the "God" acknowledged or worshipped.